apoeromcpq/CCC-2023/README.md

 These were my solutions for the 2023 Junior CCC.
-I'm currently working on the solution for question 5, but every other question was correct.
-Feel free to take inspiration from my code!
+Some of these might not be the ideal solution, but they got me on the honour roll, so I'd say it worked out.